Washington Hebrew Congregation: Founding

 Washington Hebrew Congregation was the first Jewish congregation in the nation's capital, formed on April 25, 1852, when 21 German Jewish men gathered at the home of Herman Listberger on Pennsylvania Avenue near 21st Street in Washington, D.C.
 Solomon Pribram was elected the congregation's first president, and Capt.
 Jonas P. Levy, a naval commander during the Mexican-American War, made the first recorded monetary contribution.

 Senior Rabbi Louis Stern presides over this Washington Hebrew Congregation 1901 Confirmation class.

 1856 Act of Congress, signed by President Franklin Pierce, allowing Washington Hebrew Congregation (and future Jewish organizations), to purchase land and property in Washington, D.C.

 Concerned that U.S. law did not grant them the right to purchase land for a synagogue, Capt.
 Jonas P. Levy and other founders of the congregation submitted a petition to the 34th U. S. Congress on February 5, 1856.
 On June 2, 1856, President Franklin Pierce signed into law An Act for the Benefit of the Hebrew Congregation in the City of Washington, ensuring its right to own property in the District of Columbia.
 To this day, Washington Hebrew Congregation operates the only synagogue chartered by an act of Congress.

+Prior to 1870, the congregation had two competing factions.
+German-Jewish immigrants had brought with them the Sulzbach (Bavarian) machzor, the machzor used by almost all Jews from southern Germany, and they were strongly Orthodox.
+Some congregants who objected to the Bavarian machzor briefly split off from the congregation in the 1850s, but quickly reunited later.
+Services were conducted entirely in Hebrew until 1861, when the two rival factions signed a new constitution.
+Until 1861, the siddur used during services was Rabbi Isaac Mayer Wise's 1857 Minhag America, which included text in German, English, and Hebrew.
+In 1861, the Roedelheim (Frankfort on the Main) siddur was adopted, which had a traditional Orthodox liturgy with both Hebrew and German text.
+The synagogue later adopted the Reform siddur Union Prayer Book, following its publication in 1892.

 Washington Hebrew grew steadily in membership and in influence; in 1863 it purchased for $8,000.00 the 8th and I Street NW site, a former Methodist church, which had been used by the government as a hospital during the Civil War.
 It refurbished the building and held a grand dedication ceremony on July 31, 1863.
 The building was renovated in 1877 and again in 1886 before it was ultimately torn down to make way for a new Washington Hebrew Temple on the same site.
 Washington Hebrew Congregation started a religious school in 1861 and held its first confirmation class in 1871.